 - Thermal underwear is the first layer to keep your body warm.
 I then layer over this to ensure I have the most warmth possible.

 - A thick sweater or sweatshirt with a hood is something that will keep you warm in icy conditions.
 I keep one in my smallmouth bass fishing kit in my car all year round in case I ever hit bad weather and need to add the extra warmth.

 - Waterproof Fleece Lined Pants.
 I use a pair of insulated pants that are very warm, and the waterproof outer layer keeps me dry too.

 - A waterproof jacket keeps you warm, dry and protected from the elements.
 I use the HUK wind & waterproof rain jacket and has protected me from a good downpour on many occasions.

 - Insulated Waterproof Boots with a good grip for slippery conditions.
 I have two pairs of boots I use for different conditions.
-I have a boot for extremely cold temperatures and a boot for cold but not freezing temperatures.
+I have a boot for extremely cold temperatures and a boot for cold but not freezing.
 I'll choose depending on the weather forecast and where I fish.

 - Thermal Waterproof Gloves keep your hands warm and protected from wind, rain, and snow.
-You don't want to have cold, wet hands when trying to fish.
+You don't want cold, wet hands when trying to fish.
 It makes your life so miserable.
-It's essential to invest in a quality pair of gloves to avoid this.
+Investing in a quality pair of gloves is essential to avoid this.

 - You can use a Neck Gator or Scarf to block the chilly winter wind from entering your clothes around your neck.
 You may also pull them over your mouth and nose to keep your face warm against the cold air temperature.